kirancgwd/Java-twitter-app/README.md

    select ver 17
 # Create project with pipeline and write pipeline
 # While writing pipeline whichever tools we are going to use we have define in pipeline
-# Tools name should give same as when created in tools
-# CRedentions can be created in credentioal section for git (if private), docker, sonarqube, neuxs etc
  pipeline{
    agent any
    tools{
    jdk 'jdk17'
    maven 'maven3'
    }
+# Tools name should give same as when created in tools
+# CRedentions can be created in credentioal section for git (if private), docker, sonarqube, neuxs etc
+# Add sonarqube credentials and add server in system (jenkins)
+name

+Sonarqube URL

+Select sonarqube Token(cred)

+# IN order to publish our artifacts to nexus
+1. Jenkins should be able to comm with nuxus
+2. Cred and URL of nexus should be available to jenkins
+3. Add URL in pom.xml
+4. go to nexus -->  browse --> copy maven releases and maven snapshots ---> paste in URL added in pom.xml